The UK’s widest bath at Joseph Ash Telford

 Galvanizing at Joseph Ash Bridgend

-The team at Joseph Ash Bridgend galvanize all types of steel.
-In particular: gates, railings, and fencing; as well as specialised, delicate items requiring intricate care and attention such as sculptures.
+The team at Joseph Ash Bridgend galvanize all types of steel, specialising in gates, railings, fencing and balconies, mixed fabrications, street and outdoor furniture, and items for storage and handling.
+They are also specialised in working with delicate items requiring intricate care and attention such as sculptures.

-The bath dipping size at Joseph Ash Bridgend is 4.5m x 1.35m x 2.1m, and the team can dip up to four tonnes at any one time.
-Fabrications larger than this can be transported to another Joseph Ash plant, using Bridgend’s fleet of trucks.
-The Bridgend plant offers a run twice a week to maintain their promise of quick turnaround times.
+Our bath dipping size at Joseph Ash Bridgend is 4.5m x 1.35m x 2.1m, and the team can dip up to 2 tonnes at any one time.
+Double dipping is also possible to accommodate for larger fabrications.

-Bridgend understands that customers often have strict deadlines to meet.
-To assist them, they have extended opening hours for drop-offs and collections.
-They also offer quick turnaround times (overnight and within 24 hours) by prior arrangement.
+We understand that customers often have strict deadlines to meet.
+To assist, Joseph Ash Bridgend has extended opening hours for drop-offs and collections and can offer overnight and 24 hour turnaround times when agreed by prior arrangement.

 Quality and compliance